 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy-alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy-alignment only in relation to the investments of the financial product other than sovereign bonds.
 1. Taxonomy alignment of investments including 2.
-Taxonomy alignment of investments excluding sovereign bonds\ sovereign bonds\ Taxonomy-aligned ■ (0%) Taxonomy-aligned ■(0%) Other investments (100%) Other investments ■(100%) \For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures and enabling activities?
+Taxonomy alignment of investments excluding sovereign bonds sovereign bonds Taxonomy-aligned ■ (0%) Taxonomy-aligned ■(0%) Other investments (100%) Other investments ■(100%) For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures